fabiospampinato/cash/README.md

 #### fn.hasClass ()

-Returns the boolean result of checking if the first element in the collection has the `className` attribute.
+Returns the boolean result of checking if any element in the collection has the `className` attribute.

 ```js
 $(element).hasClass ( className ) // => boolean